 In a stab at self-validation, I did join the soccer team in third grade.
 We practiced every Wednesday after class.
 I’ll rephrase: the other kids ran back and forth along the makeshift field while I sat and observed.
 I regularly grabbed handfuls of soil to smear on my white shirt so I could feign the illusion of an afternoon well spent.

 Then, I tried my hand at golf, till a mishap with a 7-iron almost knocked my eye out of its socket.
 I never tucked away the bumpers at the edge of my bowling lane.
 I did a little bit of swimming.
 My foray into roller skating crumbled under weak ankles.
 The hacky sack outsmarted me.
 The exception, like manna from René Lacoste’s version of heaven, was the racquet.
 I hit those tennis balls with vigor no one ever thought I could muster.
 The clay courts, however, quickly bored me and the zeal vanished.
-Woe was me, poster child of mediocrity, always a starter, never a finisher!

-Given this athletic record, any modicum of sports knowledge I have I gained through watching my father watch baseball on TV, or hockey or college basketball or professional basketball or soccer or, most curious of all, football.
+Given my athletic record, any modicum of sports knowledge I have I gained through watching my father watch baseball on TV, or hockey or college basketball or professional basketball or soccer or, most curious of all, football.
 American football.
 Legs crossed on the living room ottoman, I spent years teasing out the logic of what I considered the most martial of sports.
 Men in helmets, wearing protective gear, trying to burst through the rival’s defenses in order to achieve a sense of territory.

 It never hit me.
 An imaginary playbook tried to form itself piecemeal in my head, to no avail.
-Yet my own lack of interest made me wonder about the genesis of my father’s enthusiasm for football.
+My own lack of interest made me wonder about the genesis of my father’s enthusiasm for football.
 Ah, well, of course, it was all that time rubbing elbows with those WASP-y chums in military school in New Jersey, and then college in Boston.
 Surely, I thought, this football, this fascination over a sport, was part of that addictive miasma of Americana of which we Gassós can’t get enough.

 So I stuck it out.
 I stayed put by the TV.
 If I wasn’t going to fully connect with football, then at least it could provide me with cultural exposure through osmosis, with some kind of conditioning for the bumbling soul.
 But it was time wasted.
 I learned nothing about American fanaticism, no rules, no definitions for terms like “fake punt” and “cut blocking.”